opensafely-core/ehrql/docs/tutorial/writing-a-dataset-definition/index.md

 dataset = create_dataset()
 ```

-??? tip "Create the dataset"
+??? tip "Create the dataset in the sandbox"
+    Creating the empty dataset doesn't display any output.
     ```pycon
     >>> dataset = create_dataset()
+    ```
+    However you can verify the presence of the empty dataset like this:
+    ```pycon
     >>> dataset
     Dataset()
     ```